360cloud/terraform-scripts/README.md

 Create a Bastion Host using Terraform Scripts .

-EC2 Instance and Security Groups
+EC2 Instance and Security Groups with multiple ingress rules . ( Allow traffic from trusted sources only )

 # For Using TFVAR File